jethack23/sexypy/README.md

 SexyPy stands for **S-ex**_pression-ish(_**y**_)_ **Py**_thon_.
 Highly inspired by Clojure and Hy.
 Once I loved to use Hy when I need to use python.
 But as I started to learn Clojure, similarity between two languages confused me.
 I want a language more straightforward to being python but in S-expression so that I can exploit structural editing and metaprogramming by macro.
 Thus I decided to start this project.

+# Documentation
+You can find the documentation at [https://jethack23.github.io/sexypy/](https://jethack23.github.io/sexypy/).

 # Installation
 ## Manual Installation (for development)
 ```bash